The Invisible Buyer is the AI between your brand and your shopper. It decides what gets recommended.

 Marketing always had two buyers.
 The trade buyer who decides what gets listed, and the shopper who decides what gets bought.
-Now there is a third, and it is a machine: the AI that decides what gets recommended.
+Now there is a third, and it is a machine.
 I study how it chooses, and I help UK CPG brands win it.

 The Invisible Buyer